Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 For the argument list and returned type, type expressions are the same as with `TYPE_DECL`.
 Functions provides additional type operators introduced later.
 These additions applies to linear types.

-This part about function declaration is a long one.
-It is divided into sub‑sections.

 ### FUN_DECL: Declaration and implementation